apache/sling-scriptingbundle-maven-plugin/src/site/markdown/index.md

-The Apache Sling Scripting Bundle Maven Plugin helps with generating the OSGi bundle headers that bundles which provide embedded or precompiled scripts for server-side rendering in an Apache Sling application require in order to have themselves wired up to the Apache Sling Servlets Resolver.
-When executed, the plugin will define two project properties (`org.apache.sling.scriptingbundle.maven.plugin.Require-Capability` and `org.apache.sling.scriptingbundle.maven.plugin.Provide-Capability`) which can be used to populate the corresponding bundle headers.
+The Apache Sling Scripting Bundle Maven Plugin helps with generating the OSGi bundle capability headers that bundles which provide embedded or precompiled scripts for server-side rendering in an Apache Sling application require in order to have themselves wired up to the Apache Sling Servlets Resolver.
+Details on the necessary headers are described at [Bundled Scripts](https://sling.apache.org/documentation/bundles/scripting.html#bundled-scripts).
+When executed, the plugin will define two project properties
+(`org.apache.sling.scriptingbundle.maven.plugin.Require-Capability` and
+`org.apache.sling.scriptingbundle.maven.plugin.Provide-Capability`) which can be used to populate the corresponding bundle headers.

-Bundles that get extended by the [`org.apache.sling.servlets.resolver`](https://github.com/apache/sling-org-apache-sling-servlets-resolver) with these `Requirements` and`Capabilities` will have their scripts made available automatically with added versioning and dependency support.
+Bundles that get extended by the [`org.apache.sling.servlets.resolver`](https://github.com/apache/sling-org-apache-sling-servlets-resolver) with these `Requirements` and `Capabilities` will have their scripts made available automatically with added versioning and dependency support.

 Manually defining the `Require-Capability` and `Provide-Capability` bundle headers is error-prone and unnecessary, as they can be derived from the file-system layout required for scripts by the resolver (for the most part).

-Starting with version `0.3.0`, the JAR also provides a BND plugin.
+Starting with version `0.3.0`, the JAR also provides a [bnd plugin](bnd.html).

 ## Usage
 General instructions on how to use the Scripting Bundle Maven Plugin can be found on the